steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/10_Configure_k8s_cluster_monitoring_integration/README.md

 - Click on <b>Connect new cluster</b>
   - Provide a name of your choice to your cluster connection
-  - Paste the cluster API URL from your cheat sheet
+  - Copy the cluster API URL you had printed during the previous step and paste it the <b>URL</b> text box
-  - Paste the bearer token from your cheat sheet
+  - Copy the cluster bearer token you had printed during the previous step and paste it in the <b>Bearer Token</b> text box
+    - Make sure the token is correct and there are no blank space (space, tab, line feed or carriage return).
-  - Click on Connect
+  - Click on <b>Connect</b>

     ![cluster_connection_setup](assets/cluster_connection_setup.png)